-Most of the social media platforms have built-in analytics tools.
+Most social media platforms have built-in analytics tools.
 These are good enough to help you understand the impact of your social media efforts.
 Look at all your posts on your social media channels.
 Again, you’re looking for the best-performing ones.
 Which ones got the most likes, shares or comments?
 What’s this going to tell you?
 Actually, it’s two things.
 The first is the content that performed the best.
 The second thing is the post format that performed the best – was it an image, a video or a word-only post?

 Now that you have the above information, you can look at what led people to take up your offer.
 Which email led to a purchase?
 Which Facebook post led to an event registration?
 Each metric will help you understand the bits of your campaign that led a person to action and helped you achieve your target.
 It will also show you what didn’t work as well so you can figure out how to change it or decide not to do it again.

 Remember, this last step is important and will help you improve your future campaigns, so don’t skip it!